katherine kerr of the Hermitage, her site

 [Depth Challenge] [Breadth Challenge] [Persona Challenge]

-The A&S 50 Challenge involves doing 50 things in the Arts and Sciences between May 1st AS 42/2007 and May 1st AS 50/2015, in honour of the SCA's 50th Birthday.
+The A&S 50 Challenge involved doing 50 things in the Arts and Sciences between May 1st AS 42/2007 and May 1st AS 50/2015, in honour of the SCA's 50th Birthday.
+It was a great incentive to get on with various projects, and got me into

-There are three kinds of challenge:
+There were three kinds of challenge:

 The Depth Challenge : to do, make or learn 50 of any one type of thing, to push skills and knowledge to new levels